-through the work and recommendations of the Audit Committee, monitoring and reviewing, as appropriate, Bombardier's environmental policies and practices and overseeing their compliance with applicable legal and regulatory requirements.
+• through the work and recommendations of the Audit Committee and the Corporate Governance and Nominating Committee, monitoring and reviewing, as appropriate, Bombardier's environmental policies and practices and overseeing their compliance with applicable legal and regulatory requirements.

 E. Monitoring occupational health and safety matters